dineshkumares/chuiaidocs/source/index.html.md

 If unknowns is set to true, a class with dynamic dynamic sample size added to each classifier to help it filter out unknowns and reduce false positives.
 Can be in conjunction with the confidence rate.

 ### Response
-The response includeds the collection id, make sure you save this id to preform to be able to preform identification on your collection.
+The response includes the collection id, make sure you save this id to be able to perform identification on your collection.

 ## Update a Collection